Is UChicago Test Optional?

 Submitting Letters of Recommendation

-Through either the Coalition Application or the Common Application, all school counselors and teachers have the opportunity to upload electronic versions of their recommendation letters and school forms.
-Recommendation letters should never be written by the applicant; rather, the recommender should write the letter and send it directly.
+Through either the Coalition Application or the Common Application, all school counselors and teachers can upload electronic versions of their recommendation letters and school forms.
+The applicant should never write recommendation letters; rather, the recommender should write the letter and send it directly.

 Supplemental Recommendations

-If you believe that without the third letter of recommendation from another teacher, an employer, a role model, a youth leader, or a friend, we won’t be able to get a complete picture of who you are, you are welcome to submit one additional letter.
+Suppose you believe that without a third letter of recommendation from another teacher, an employer, a role model, a youth leader, or a friend, we won’t be able to get a complete picture of who you are.
+In that case, you are welcome to submit one additional letter.

-It is not expected that you will submit a supplemental letter of recommendation, and before you ask a potential recommender for a letter of recommendation, please be considerate of the significant time commitment it takes to write a good letter of recommendation.
+It is not expected that you will submit a supplemental letter of recommendation, and before you ask a potential recommender for a letter of recommendation, please consider the significant time commitment it takes to write a good letter of recommendation.

 Report on the Half-Year